CULPRITCHAOS/Interlock/README.md

 > **Why use Interlock?**
 > Because "Retrying" a hallucinating LLM doesn't fix it.
 You need to know *when* to stop asking.

+---

+## 📜 License

+Interlock is [MIT licensed](./LICENSE) for open-source and evaluation use.

+[Commercial licenses](./COMMERCIAL-LICENSE.md) are available for organizations requiring enterprise support, SLAs, or custom certification.